 The Santee/El Monte Basin is a Tier A basin, with increasing salinity in the downstream (Santee) portion and lower salinity in the upstream (El Monte) portion of the basin.
 While the basin currently serves as a water supply for several agencies, the City of San Diego is considering it for potential expanded groundwater use.
-The Padre Dam Municipal Water District (Padre Dam MWD) is currently developing an SNMP for the Santee portion of the basin.
-This will include identification of salt and nutrient sources, basin capacity and loading estimates, recycled water use and recharge goals and objectives, determination of any necessary reductions of loading rates, proposed mitigation measures, and development of a monitoring plan.
+The Padre Dam Municipal Water District (Padre Dam MWD) developed an SNMP for the Santee portion of the basin in 2013 (Padre Dam MWD, 2013).
+This included identification of salt and nutrient sources, basin capacity and loading estimates, recycled water use and recharge goals and objectives, determination of any necessary reductions of loading rates, proposed mitigation measures, and development of a monitoring plan.

-To date, Padre Dam MWD has completed water quality data collection, development and approval of a project approach plan, coordination with the Regional Board, and several stakeholder meetings.
-The stakeholder meetings were advertised as public meetings on both the Padre Dam MWD and Regional Board websites.
+To date, Padre Dam MWD has completed water quality data collection, development and approval of a project approach plan, coordination with the San Diego Water Board, and several stakeholder meetings.
+The stakeholder meetings were advertised as public meetings on both the Padre Dam MWD and San Diego Water Board websites.